PixelCodeGH/PixelCodeGH/README.md

 **`Junior Web Dev`**

-I’m a web developer from Poland, and I like to spend my days and nights working in my room turning ideas into websites I’m genuinely proud of.
+I’m a web developer from India, and I like to spend my days and nights working in my room turning ideas into websites I’m genuinely proud of.

 💻 What I do: